yashhere/tufte.yashagarwal.in/content/page/whoami.md

 <div style="width:50%; margin: 30px auto"><img style=" width: 200px; height: 200px; border-radius: 2%; margin-left: auto; margin-right: auto; display: block;" src="/images/yash.jpg"></div>
 Hi there,<br>
 I am Yash Agarwal(यश अग्रवाल, <a href="https://www.youtube.com/watch?v=mzJVVcVVbA4" target="_blank">y-uh-sh</a>).
 A final year undergrad at Department of Computer Science and Engineering at NIT Calicut, India.
-I love trying new operating systems, new tech, and new programming languages.
-Well, pretty much everything remotely related to the tech.

 I used to be a super studious guy till my 10<sup>th</sup> standard, so I followed the _herd_ and started preparing for IIT JEE.
-Those two years during coaching taught me a lot of life lessons, which came handy later in my life.
+Those two years of coaching taught me a lot of life lessons, which came handy later in my life.
 Anyhow, two years of slogging and hard work landed me in NIT Calicut, a decision I'll never regret.
-For someone who never wrote a single line of code before coming to college, to a person who can code in anyone language you throw, NIT Calicut has given me a lot.
+For someone who never wrote a single line of code before coming to college, to a person who can code in any language you throw, NIT Calicut has given me a lot.

 Now, I am a changed guy.
 There's much more to me rather than just studying.
 I tend to invest my time watching movies, reading blogs, hanging out on Twitter and enjoying my life in general.

-I love coding and Linux, anything about it.
-My first interaction with Linux was in second year of under-graduation during Scheme (yeah, you read it right!).
+I love trying new operating systems, new tech, and new programming languages.
+Well, pretty much everything related to the tech.
+I am a big fan of Linux and can talk anything about it.
+My first interaction with Linux was in the second year of under-graduation during Scheme (yeah, you read it right!).
 I immediately fall in love with it.
-Unlike most of my classmates, I started using Linux for my daily work, not just for assignments.
+Unlike most of my classmates, I started using Linux for my daily use, not just for assignments.
 I learned a lot in the process.
 I did have to spend a lot of time just hacking around in Linux, to reach this level.
 That reflects in my CGPA too :innocent:.

-As for writing, I started following some of the alumni of NIT Calicut.
-One [person](http://kartik.in.net), especially caught my attention.
-You should read his blog.
-It is amazing.
-I credit him for my inspiration to start blogging.
-Other motivation was to document some of my life experiences, so that somebody else can take benefit, just like I got benefit from Kartik's blog.
+As for writing, writing helps me vent out my ideas and other thoughts that otherwise would be lost.
+I believe that when you read something, you simply convince yourself that you understand it properly.
+But when you write down the same thing, you have to prove it that you understand it properly by putting it into meaningful sentences.
+In that way, writing has helped me put together my knowledge in a systematic manner.
+One other motivation was to document some of my life experiences so that somebody else can take benefit from it.

-Now that you know a lot about me, go ahead, and read some of the stuff on this blog and write a comment for me.
+Now that you know a lot about me, go ahead, and read some of the stuff on this blog.

 And add me to your [RSS](/index.xml) reader.